hashimati/Service-Requests-Offers-Microservices/README.md

 #### Using Consul

-Consul is a service discovery solution which is maintained by HashiCorp.
-You can use as a blackbox solution for discovery service. download the community edition.
+Consul is a service discovery solution that is maintained by HashiCorp.
+You can use as a BlackBox solution for discovery service. download the community edition.
 The create extract the executable file into your selected path.
-After that create a folder for servcie data in your file system in order to pass into running command.
+After that create a folder for service data in your file system in order to pass into running command.
 Consul service is listening by default on port 8500.
 To run Consul agent, use the below command:
 ```shell
 > consul agent -data-dir=your-consul-data-file -dev -ui
 ```

-Each microservice should be configured with the discovery server information.
-The microservice will identified by application name in the client discovery server.
-The application name is configured in the application.yml or application.properties.
-In this microservices application, Micronaut based services will be running on random ports and Spring Eureka and Gateway will run on port 8761 and 8080 consecutively.
-The below table shows the microserices instances details:
+You need to configure the Client Discovery Server information in each microservice.
+Client discovery identifies each microservice with its application name.
+In this microservices application, Micronaut based services are running on random ports.
+Spring Eureka and Gateway will run on port 8761 and 8080 consecutively.
+The below table shows the details of the microservices instance:

 | Service Applicaiton Name | Registration Name | Port |
 | --- | --- | --- |